riseup-labs/ureport-r4v/CONTRIBUTING.md

 We use [Github Actions](https://github.com/features/actions) for continuous integration to automatically run unit tests while [Heroku](https://www.heroku.com/) does the hosting of the releases for continous delivery.

 ## Project Wiki
-This documentation has several pages of information for developers, and people contributing to Ureport Offline.
+This documentation has several pages of information for developers, and people contributing to Ureport R4V.
 Check it out for your authoritative source of information about the IOGT-PWA community.

 ## License